Honors Convocation 2019

-BOB PIZZI OUTSTANDING ADVISOR OF THE YEAR MEMORIAL AWARD, presented by Steven Ortega
+BOB PIZZI OUTSTANDING ADVISOR OF THE YEAR MEMORIAL AWARD

 Awarded to the faculty or staff member deemed by the students to be the most helpful advisor.

-LLOYD E. WORNER TEACHER OF THE YEAR AWARD, presented by Ariel Filion
+LLOYD E. WORNER TEACHER OF THE YEAR AWARD

 No professional touches us as much as the teacher.
 From our childhood to our college graduations, we are aided and influenced by teachers.
 And of those, there are some who particularly influence our course in life, our choices, and our actions.
 Here at Colorado College, there are a great number of wonderful professors who have profound effects on students every day.
 With this award we wish to acknowledge one of the greatest of those.
-Students have chosen this professor based on the intelligence, caring, and exceptional qualifications that he or she brings to teaching.
+Students have chosen this professor based on the intelligence, caring, and exceptional qualifications that they bring to teaching.

 The following awards were presented at an earlier date.
 We wish to acknowledge these recipients:

 Honors a faculty member who has integrated teaching and learning with community-based work in meaningful, impactful ways.